tambapps/marcel/documentation/src/language-specification/control-flows/if-else.md

 }
 ```

-You can also unbox Optional values such as in the below example (NYI)
+You can also unbox Optional values such as in the below example

 ```kotlin
 // assuming getOptionalInteger() returns an Optional<Integer>